iLucas97/Web-Status-Detector/README.md

 # Web-Status-Detector
-Little webservice that call websities to verify the status
+Little webservice that call websities to verify their status.
 # Install
-Import the project in eclipse, using java 1.8
+Import the project in eclipse, using java 1.8.